ThomasDelaney/Semester-1-Assignment/README.md

-If the user clicks the register page, then the state is changed and new screen with 4 boxes appear, one to take input for the users password and username they want to register (input functionality is the same as the input boxes on the login screen except the password characters are displayed instead of dots) and a box labelled 'create' which will write to the logins.txt file if the username is not already being, and one labelled 'return' which will just bring the user back to the login page.
+If the user clicks the register page, then the state is changed and new screen with 4 boxes appear, one to take input for the users password and username they want to register (input functionality is the same as the input boxes on the login screen except the password characters are displayed instead of dots) and a box labelled 'create' which will write to the logins.txt file if the username is not already being used, and one labelled 'return' which will just bring the user back to the login page.
 I imported the java library java.io.FileWriter which is used to create a FileWriter object which will write the users entered username and password to the logins.txt file.
 A loop is used to check before hand to see if the user entered username is not already in the logins.txt file, if it is then a message is displayed to the user, else then the user is brought back to the login page after a slight delay.